 Dissertation - "Land Conservation Initiatives in the American West: An Examination of Varying Levels of Support."

-Current Position: Assistant Professor of Political Science, Montana State University, Bozeman, Montana.
+Current Position: Associate Professor of Political Science, Montana State University, Bozeman, Montana.

 Tim Tingey (August 2005)